Chip in $25 today to help send Jason to Harrisburg

 In the 21st century, internet access and mobile phone service coverage are not indulgences but necessities.
 Connectivity drives our economy, communities, and vital services.

 Calls drop and internet remains inaccessible in areas around Lower Merion, Whitemarsh, and Narberth.
-There must be clear leadership in this space to bring together local and federal partners, utility companies, and neighbors.
+There must be clear leadership in this space to bring together neighbors, local and federal partners, and utility companies.

 Jason will prioritize this work and communicate publicly about identifying the gaps and solutions towards 100% coverage for our region.